zvrba/SortingNetworks/README.md

 contained a warning about it having a bimodal distribution.
 This makes it rather unusable in baseline benchmarks.
 Therefore `UnsafeRandom`, `AESRand` and `MWC1616Rand` classes were implemented.
 Of these, only MWC is being used.

+Generics suck for numeric code.
+I couldn't figure out how to write a generic `bool IsSorted(T[])` method that'd work for any numeric type.
+Adding `where T : unmanaged` doesn't help as the compiler doesn't know that unmanaged types are comparable with less-than and equal.
+Nor does it seem possible to write `void Iota(T[] data)` that'd fill `data` with numbers from `0 ..
+Length-1`.

+I attempted to make concrete benchmark classes `sealed`, but that makes BenchmarkDotNet fail because it apparently needs to derive from the benchmark class.

 # Benchmarks

 Observed anomaly: sorting network is data-oblivious and always runs the same number of operations for a vector of